Group C, My Son relics. Photo: My Son Management Board documents

 Late Architect Kazik.
 Photo courtesy of My Son Management Board

 Kazik's words about My Son contain the love and talent of an architect with a lot of experience in My Son: "The ancient Champa people put their spirituality into the soil and rocks and knew how to rely on nature to create a solemn, magnificent, and majestic My Son.
-This is a priceless museum of architectural art of humanity, which it will take us a long time to fully understand."
+This is a priceless museum of architectural art of humanity, which it will take a long time for us to fully understand."

 Inheriting techniques, materials and labor is a favorable basis for implementing the Vietnam - India cooperation project.
 Basically, the project has inherited restoration techniques and materials from the G project.